limcheekin/fabric-mcp/README.md

 ## Contributing

-Feedback on the [design document][design_doc] is highly welcome!
-Please open an issue to share your thoughts or suggestions.

 Read the [contribution document here](./docs/contributing.md) and please follow the guidelines for this repository.

 Also refer to the [cheat-sheet for contributors](./docs/contributing-cheatsheet.md) which contains a micro-summary of the